Our son tested positive for dengue with his platelet count dropping to 15000/cumm. This is our family's story.

 The Best Diet While Experiencing Dengue

 The hospital where our son was admitted ensured a healthy diet.
 This included Dalia (broken wheat) and fruits at breakfast.
-The meals consisted of chapattis, vegetable, and dal (lentils) - packed with required amount of vitamins, minerals, carbohydrates, fiber and proteins.
+The meals consisted of chapattis, vegetable, and dal (lentils), packed with the required amount of vitamins, minerals, carbohydrates, fiber, and proteins.
 He had tea in the morning and evening.
 Thankfully, our son had regained his appetite.
 And this made us happy.
 At every step, we got help from somewhere or the other.
 A very new acquaintance rang me the day our son was admitted to the hospital.
 She told me the benefits of papaya leaves extract.
 On our part, we just had to ring up the residential society gardener and he got us the leaves within minutes.
 In addition to this, I saw to it that he had coconut water and pomegranate daily.

 My Son's Mental Condition While Suffering From Dengue